External Fiscal Registrars

 var name = user.Name;

-3. How to configure deposit and withdrawal types in Syrve Office to call FCR methods DoPayIn() and DoPayOut()?
+3. How to configure the types of pay-ins and pay-outs in Syrve Office so that the cash register methods DoPayIn() and DoPayOut() are called?